mvolkmann/blog/src/web-dev-tips.md

 - `grid-template-areas`

-  This gives names to collections of grid cells allowing them to span multiple columns and rows.
+  This gives names to collections of grid cells, allowing them to span multiple columns and rows.
   Child elements then assign themselves to the grid names using the `grid-area` CSS property.